onsecru/cors_playground/README.md

 ### Example
 The following is an example of running CORS playground and exploiting CORS misconfigurations from your local machine.

-1. Add the following entries to the file /etc/hosts (remove the comments).
+1. Add the following entries to the file /etc/hosts.
 You could use all these domains to test different values of the domain and SameSite cookie attribute.
 ```bash
 ## Domain for the CORS playground application itself.
 127.0.0.1 playground.cors.test